PaulKinlan/paul.kinlan.me/content/2018-01-21-challenges-for-web-developers.markdown

 description: "Summary of the challenges that I beleive we developers face every day."
 ---

+Note to readers: I originally wrote this to articulate the challenges of the wider developer ecosystem that my team (Chrome and Web Developer Relations) need to address so that we can help the industry thrive, so that we can help more people build on the web, and to help developers build experiences that more people love to use.
+So if you see "we" it might mean my team and it might mean the industry.
+I will try and clear some of this up.

 After sharing the [Web and Chrome DevRel manifesto](/web-developer-relations-manifesto) I wanted to keep up the pace of share my thoughts in some of the challenges that we want help developers solve.